MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 Press <kbd>Ctrl</kbd> + <kbd>C</kbd> to safely stop Dev Proxy.

-If you shut down the terminal session, Dev Proxy doesn't unregister correctly, and you might experience some [common problems](../how-to/overview.md).
+If you shut down the terminal session, Dev Proxy doesn't unregister correctly, and you might experience some [common problems](./how-to/overview.md#common-problems).

+::: zone pivot="client-operating-system-macos"
-If you're using macOS, you should also disable the `Secure Web Proxy (HTTPS)` proxy setting on your network device.
+You should also disable the `Secure Web Proxy (HTTPS)` proxy setting on your network device.
+::: zone-end

 ## Test from command line